willjhliang/public-garden/index.md

 # Hello!
 {: .fs-9 }

 Welcome to my knowledge store!
 This is a collection of university and research notes by [Will Liang](https://www.seas.upenn.edu/~wjhliang/).
-Topics include machine learning, computer vision, and random other computer science tidbits.
+Topics include machine learning, computer vision, and random other interesting stuff.
 {: .fs-6 .fw-300 }

 # About